Cloudef/orbment/README.rst

 .. code:: sh

-    XKB_DEFAULT_LAYOUT=gb loliwm
+    XKB_DEFAULT_LAYOUT=gb orbment

 RUNNING ON TTY
 --------------

 Running on TTY works right now.
-You need to suid the loliwm binary to whichever group or user has rights to /dev/input.
+You need to suid the orbment binary to whichever group or user has rights to /dev/input.
 This is so wlc can spawn child process at start that gives rights for libinput to read from these raw input devices.

 BUILDING